core-wg/core-problem-details/draft-ietf-core-problem-details.md

   relative URI references embedded in this Concise Problem Details data item.

+The base-lang (key -6):
+: The language-tag (tag38-ltag) that applies to the presentation of unadorned text strings in this Concise Problem Details data item, see {{tag38}}.

+The base-rtl (key -7):
+: The writing-direction (tag38-direction) that applies to the presentation of unadorned text strings in this Concise Problem Details data item, see {{tag38}}.

 Both "title" and "detail" can use either an unadorned CBOR text string (`text`) or a language-tagged text string (`tag38`); see {{tag38}} for the definition of the latter.
+Language tag and writing direction information for unadorned text strings are intended to be obtained from context; if that context needs to be saved or forwarded with a Concise Problem Details data item, "base-lang" and "base-rtl" can be used for that.
+If no such (explicitly saved or implicit) context information is available, unadorned text is interpreted with language-tag "en" and writing-direction "false" (ltr).

 The "title" string is advisory and included to give consumers a shorthand for the category (problem shape) of the error encountered.